 My claim, then, is that Aristotle’s distinction between potency and being-complete or being-at-work (energeia) describes two distinct ways of being something identifiably independent: being a French speaker is to be a whole person considered insofar as you are capable of speaking French, a being considered, as it were, from the point of view of this function.
 This means that “being-capable” names a functional complex of one’s physiology, psychology, mentality, and history, for example.
 Being-complete and being-at-work are not the only words for “reality.”
 A thing can be-potent in the midst of the world without us needing to re-describe this as “actuality.”
 My claim here is that, while it is true that a person must also actively be, say, human, in order to be a capable dancer, the one subject is not derived from the other: they are two aspects of the same being.
 Thus, it is correct to describe the subject as being a dancer in capacity in her own right.

 The second misconception is the related idea that, for Aristotle, potency and “actuality” cannot be at once.
 Those attributing this view to him hold that the two operate as alternating actual states.6 But to say “what is [something] by being-potent and being-in-completion” is clearly to suggest that they are at one and the same time.
 Potency and being-complete are not mutually exclusive modal states of categorical properties: it is not Aristotle’s position that at a given time a woman is six feet tall in only one of two ways, either actually or potentially.
 It is a mistake to attribute this view to him.
-If Aristotle did believe this, it would be hard to find a place in his works where it would be more important for him to say so explicitly than here, in the course of the argument that change—defined using potency and being-complete—is categorically definite.
+If Aristotle did believe this, it would be hard to find a place in his works where it would be more important than here for him to say so explicitly, in the course of the argument that change—defined using potency and being-complete—is categorically definite.
 He would have said that each property belongs to the categorical subject either potentially or actually, and not at once, but he did not do so.7

 Another passage that indicates this clearly is in Met.
 VII.16: “the parts that are intimately related to the parts of the soul . . . have being both in full activity [entelecheiai] and in potency [dunamei], by having sources of change stemming from something in the joints” (Met.
 VII.16 1040b5–14).8 In Met.
 IX.3 1047a11–29, Aristotle gives his sharpest argument for both the difference and compatibility of potency and activity: the absence of a capacity is incapacity, and while a thing is active, it cannot be incapable.9 This is also clear for living things: a thing is alive only while it is capable of being alive: living things must be both in-potency and in-completion at once, with respect to the capacity to live, or they would not be alive.